Dyscalculia In Schools: A Guide To Identifying And Supporting Students With ‘Math Dyslexia’

 - Try to move children on from the counting trap, by developing reasoning and understanding of mathematical relationships.

 Looking for fun games to boost pupils’ learning?
-We’ve got several articles sharing teacher approved maths activities and fun maths games, including KS2 maths games, KS1 maths games and KS3 maths games for all maths topics and a set of 35 times tables games you’ll want to bookmark whichever year group you teach!
+We’ve got several articles sharing teacher approved maths activities and fun maths games, including KS2 maths games, KS1 maths games and KS3 maths games for all maths topics and a set of 35 times tables games and multiplication games you’ll want to bookmark whichever year group you teach!

 There are numerous signs of dyscalculia, including difficulties with: